 Heart Failure/Fluid Retention

-Patients with bronchospastic disease (e.g., chronic bronchitis and emphysema) should, in general, not receive β-blockers.
-COREG (carvedilol) may be used with caution, however, in patients who do not respond to, or cannot tolerate, other antihypertensive agents.
-It is prudent, if COREG (carvedilol) is used, to use the smallest effective dose, so that inhibition of endogenous or exogenous β-agonists is minimized.
+Patients with bronchospastic disease (e.g., chronic bronchitis and emphysema) should, in general, not receive P-blockers.
+COREG may be used with caution, however, in patients who do not respond to, or cannot tolerate, other antihypertensive agents.
+It is prudent, if COREG is used, to use the smallest effective dose, so that inhibition of endogenous or exogenous P-agonists is minimized.

-In clinical trials of patients with heart failure, patients with bronchospastic disease were enrolled if they did not require oral or inhaled medication to treat their bronchospastic disease.
+In clinical trials of subjects with heart failure, subjects with bronchospastic disease were enrolled if they did not require oral or inhaled medication to treat their bronchospastic disease.
 In such patients, it is recommended that carvedilol be used with caution.
 The dosing recommendations should be followed closely and the dose should be lowered if any evidence of bronchospasm is observed during up-titration.

 Peripheral Vascular Disease